rupamdebnath/udi_rider/README.md

 # udi_rider

-A new application for udibaba drivers
+A new application for udibaba drivers -- the three wheeler vehicles who can order for rides and drivers can accept the orders or decline.
+As such, this will include another app for drivers, but this app will only be used by the riders

 ## Getting Started